dockstore/dockstore/README.md

 # Dockstore Descriptor

+The purpose of this tool is to show how [CWL](http://ga4gh.org/#/cwf-team) can be used to describe and run a tool inside a Docker container.

-This repo contains an example HelloWorld workflow that simply generates a "helloworld" text file and sticks it in an output location on the filesystemxample, a Descriptor for how to run this Docker-ized HelloWorld workflow (along with a prototype in CWL), and a sample Java Launcher that interprets the Descriptor, provisions files, and launches the constructed command.
-The goal of this repo is to provide a concrete example of this working so this prototype can be adapted into Consonance for real production use.
-I didn't want to start with Consonance integration since that would require a large setup and I wanted to test this piece in isolation.
+This repo contains an example HelloWorld workflow that simply generates a "helloworld" text file and sticks it in an output location on the filesystem, an example Descriptor for how to run this Docker-ized HelloWorld workflow (in JSON and CWL), and a sample Java Launcher that interprets the Descriptor, provisions files, and launches the constructed command.
+The goal of this repo is to provide a concrete example of this working so I can get feedback from the community on the goal of using CWL with Docker.
+This prototype can also be adapted into [Consonance](https://github.com/Consonance/), our cloud orchestration framework, for real production use.
+Finally, it's useful for developers to use as a testing tool with their Dockers described using CWL.

-A future version of this prototype tool will include CWL support as an alternative descriptor.
-In that case, it may actually call out to the reference CWL runner to construct the command line since CWL is complicated to parse and act on.

-Some items TBD as this prototype is integrated into Consonance:

-* a descriptor for publishing the Docker container (and possibly including *defaults*) vs. a runtime descritor parameterized with real data
-* CWL and/or Galaxy Tool Defnition support, possible as a replacement or in parallel with the current JSON descriptor
-* how the config files are passed from Consonance vs. a normal input transfer from S3, HTTP/s, SFTP, etc
-* the actual message format pulled from the work queue and how that encapsulates the runtime descriptor, INI files, etc

 ## Dependencies